Removal of singularities and Gromov compactness for symplectic vortices: Removal of singularities

 \section{Removal of singularities}

-The goal of this section is to prove the Removable Singularity Theorem~\ref{TheoremRemovalOfSingularities}.
-Our proof is inspired by the proof of removal of singularities for punctured pseudoholomorphic curves in McDuff and Salamon \cite{McDuff/J-holomorphic-curves-and-symplectic-topology}, Section 4.5.
+The goal of this section is to prove Theorem~\ref{TheoremRemovalOfSingularities}.
+We use Gromov's graph construction to reduce this problem to removal of singularities for certain punctured pseudoholomorphic curves.
+This will enable us to apply techniques from McDuff and Salamon \cite[Sec.\,4.5]{McDuff/J-holomorphic-curves-and-symplectic-topology}.